Battle of the Mỹ Chánh Line: Aftermath

-The probing attacks in June tested PAVN strength and allowed for the establishment of advance positions ahead of the launch of General Trưởng's Operation Lam Son 72 to recapture Quảng Trị Province.
+The probing attacks in June tested PAVN strength and allowed for the establishment of advance positions ahead of the launch of Trưởng's Operation Lam Son 72 to recapture Quảng Trị Province.
 The operational plan called for the Airborne and Marine Divisions to advance abreast to the northwest to the Thạch Hãn River.
 The Airborne Division would deploy to the west from the foothills to Highway 1, while the Marine Division would deploy to the east from Highway 1 to the coast.
 Quảng Trị City would be in the Airborne Division's operational area, but the plan called for the city to be bypassed so as to concentrate on the destruction of PAVN forces.
 As a diversion the 9th MAB would conduct a feint amphibious assault against the mouth of the Cua Viet River.

 Massive airpower had been brought to bear in MR I. Throughout April, May and June more than 18,000 sorties by tactical aircraft had been flown, 45% by the USAF, 30% by the USMC and Navy and 25% by the Republic of Vietnam Air Force.
 In addition over 2,700 B-52 sorties had dropped 57,000 tons of bombs.

 The official PAVN history records the battle as follows:This was a great opportunity, but, because we lacked a reserve force and because we had not prepared roads and supplied beforehand, our troops were not able to take advantage of this opportunity to exploit our victory and liberate Thừa Thiên-Huế...The enemy focussed on consolidating his defensive line along the Mỹ Chánh River and used this line as a base to strike out to the east and west to disrupt our preparations to attack Huế...Our troops experienced many difficulties in maintaining supply levels and we were able to provide only 30 percent of the supplies called for in our plan.
 In addition, because we had been slow to change our campaign tactics as the enemy strengthened his forces and solidified his defense, our assault against the Mỹ Chánh defensive line from 20 to 26 June was unsuccessful...In late June 1972 the fighting on the Trị-Thiên Front became very complex, with fierce back-and-forth fighting between our troops and the enemy.